Five takeaways from antitrust lawsuit against Google

 Apple, however, doesn’t do search.

 That’s how Google came to pay Apple to be the default search option on its Safari browser on Mac computers, iPhones and iPads.
 It started in 2005 when Google gave Apple a percentage of ad revenue from searches from Apple devices, and Apple made Google the default search engine.
 It expanded from Macs to mobile devices and eventually Siri and Spotlight searches.
-Between its own Chrome browser and Safari, Google is the default search engine on more than 90 percent of mobile browser searches, says the lawsuit.
+Between its own Chrome browser and Safari, Google is the default search engine on more than 90 percent of mobile browser searches, the lawsuit says.

 “Today, Google’s distribution agreement with Apple gives Google the coveted, preset default position on all significant search access points for Apple computers and mobile devices,” says the complaint.

-Offering Google is a very lucrative business for Apple.
-The lawsuit says Apple’s share of Google’s ad revenue is between $8 and $12 billion a year, and that it makes up as much as 20 percent of Apple’s net income.
+Offering Google is lucrative for Apple.
+The lawsuit says Apple’s share of Google’s ad revenue is $8 billion to $12 billion a year, and that it makes up as much as 20 percent of Apple’s net income.

 The ghost of Google in Amazon’s smartphone flop?

 In 2014, Amazon launched a smartphone called the Fire phone.
 The device didn’t last long and was the e-commerce giant’s final attempt at a traditional smartphone.
-The DOJ’s lawsuit floats a possible factor in its failure after one year: it used Bing as its default search engine.
+The Justice Department’s lawsuit floats a possible factor in its failure after one year: It used Bing as its default search engine.
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 The Fire phone ran a “forked” version of Google’s Android mobile operating system, meaning it started with Android and customized it for its own products.
 Amazon installed its own apps and app store instead of the usual Google offerings, and went with Microsoft’s search engine.

-“Google’s anti-forking provisions and policies limited the growth of Amazon’s mobile phone, and of Fire OS, because major manufacturers declined to support Amazon’s phone out of fear doing so would risk their lucrative deals with Google,” says the lawsuit.
+“Google’s anti-forking provisions and policies limited the growth of Amazon’s mobile phone, and of Fire OS, because major manufacturers declined to support Amazon’s phone out of fear doing so would risk their lucrative deals with Google,” the lawsuit says.

 The government’s reasoning overlooks other likely factors in the phone‘s failure, like a high price tag and novel features such as eye-tracking that weren’t in high demand.